jayu6624/blog-react-backend/Readme.md

 ## Day 1: Orientation and Initial Tasks

-Understood basic technology concepts
+•    Understood basic technology concepts
-Created a frontend form
+•    Created a frontend form
-Implemented backend functionality for the form Connected the form to a database
+•    Implemented backend functionality for the form
+•    Connected the form to a database

 ## Day 2: Introduction to New Tools

-Learned about React.js
+• Learned about React.js
-Read documentation and installed React
+• Read documentation and installed React
-Created a simple Navbar using React
+• Created a simple Navbar using React
-Installed Tailwind CSS
+• Installed Tailwind CSS
 ## Day 3: Enhancing the Project

-Applied Tailwind CSS for better UI
+• Applied Tailwind CSS for better UI
-Developed a Password Generator frontend
+• Developed a Password Generator frontend
-Added a feature to copy text
+• Added a feature to copy text
-Implemented auto-generation of random passwords with a specified range
+•nImplemented auto-generation of random passwords with a specified range